Hatfield Welcomes New Staff

 So Yeon (Sunny) Choi, MSc Integrative Biology – Environmental Specialist

-Sunny is a recent graduate from the University of Waterloo.
+Sunny is a recent graduate from the Wilfrid Laurier University.
 Her MSc thesis concentrated on the potential impacts of Canadian resource development on aquatic biota, specifically the toxicity of hexavalent chromium and rare earth element reagents, as well as specialized metal toxicity, toxicity modifying factors, and the toxicity of flotation reagents used in rare earth element processing.
 Sunny’s BSc honours thesis focused on the ornithine urea cycle in paedomorphic fish, which involved research of reverse transcription polymerase chain reactions and degenerate primers to target enzymes within the ornithine urea cycle.
 Sunny’s academic background in the potential toxicological impacts of resource development on aquatic biota is a strong asset for our Environmental Monitoring and Assessment team.

 Erica Ackerman, BSc Environmental Science – Environmental Field Coordinator